sasabosnic/rgz/about.md

 tracking, analytic tools, social media buttons.
 Most pages are just text.

-To switch the color scheme click on <label class="light-off-button-inline" for="light-off"></label>.
-It's always in the top right corner.
-On click it saves your preferences in a browser cookie, other than that no JavaScript is required to use this website.

 This website has been generated with [ssg](/ssg.html), served by [OpenBSD httpd](/openbsd/webserver.html), and hosted on [Vultr](/vultr.html).